 Another idea that has been adopted in some works~\cite{sanchez:2017,wigington2018start,tensmeyer2019training} is to assess the overall quality of system transcripts using the so called ``BLEU'' measure~\cite{papineni2002bleu}.
 It is borrowed from the field of Machine Translation and is based on matching n-gram frequencies of the system transcript with those of the GT reference.
 While this idea avoids the complications and exceedingly high cost of taking into account LA geometric details, it does suffer form the same problems of directly using the conventional WER; namely, it jumbles errors coming from different flaws and it often fails to provide the kind of insights needed for system improvement.

-In contrast with the methods discussed above, the evaluation framework we propose, develop and assess in this paper, favors a two-fold evaluation approach which completely decouples intrinsic word recognition errors from errors due to wrong RO caused by poor (explicit or implicit) LA.
+In contrast with the methods discussed above, the evaluation framework proposed, developed and assessed in this paper, favours a two-fold evaluation approach which completely decouples intrinsic word recognition errors from RO errors caused by poor (explicit or implicit) LA.

 Before closing this section it is worth to cite the work presented in~\cite{Strobel0CSHS22}, which aims at assessing HTR results without resorting to GT reference annotations.
 While this is indeed an interesting prospect, it is completely unrelated with the aims and methods discussed in this paper.